Skip to main content

 In this case, we would have a weekly rule for over 40 hours a week.

-Creating and editing a profile
+Creating and editing a Preset

-Create a profile for your overtime rules, then add each specification that is in line with your company.
-Click on the "Add Overtime Rule Preset" to create a new profile
+Create a preset for your overtime rules, then add each specification that is in line with your company.
+Click on the Add Overtime Rule Preset to create a new preset.
+Presets run in chronological order.
+Once a rule from a preset is applied to a user, later presets will not run.
+If no rules apply in the first preset, the system will continue checking the next preset in sequence.

 Configuration